 Vacation Bible School: VBS is a one-week program that takes place in the summer each year.
 Your kids will have a blast while every activity, Bible lesson, and song points them to Jesus.
-We welcome campers Pre-K through 8th grade to join us.
-We also always welcome adult and high school volunteers to come, grow and celebrate with us.
+We welcome campers from Pre-K through 8th grade to join us.
+We also always welcome adult and high school volunteers to come, grow, and celebrate with us.
 Find out more HERE

 Sacramental Preparation: Our Sacramental Preparation program is designed as a faith journey for kids, and their parents to take together.
 Preparation is separate from parish formation programs and Catholic schools.
-If you have any questions or concerns, please call the Transfiguration Christian Formation office at 585-248-2467.

 First Reconciliation & First Communion Preparation: Preparation usually begins in the Second Grade; however, we are happy to individualize a plan to meet the needs of an older child.
 First Reconciliation is scheduled in December and First Communion is typically celebrated in late April and early May.
 Preparation for each Sacrament includes parent meetings, family sessions, and at-home activities.